Tickling Fetish

 Safety, consent & law

 The interest is regarded as benign among consenting adults and raises no inherent legal concerns.
-Two consent nuances are emphasised in practice: intense tickling can feel genuinely overwhelming, and laughter can mask real distress: a person may be laughing involuntarily while wanting the activity to stop.
+Two consent nuances are emphasised in practice: intense tickling can feel genuinely overwhelming, and laughter can mask real distress, since a person may be laughing involuntarily while wanting the activity to stop.
 Ethical play therefore relies on clearly agreed signals (often non-verbal, since speech can be difficult amid laughter) and a reliable way to halt at once, particularly when any form of restraint is involved.

 - Sensory Overload Play29/100Sensation & PainA consensual sensation-play practice of deliberately flooding the senses with intense, layered, or competing input, such as overlapping touch, temperature, sound, and light, to produce an overwhelming, disorienting state.
 It is the mirror image of sensory deprivation.29